Bali tiger: Taxonomic history

 In 1912, the German zoologist Ernst Schwarz described a skin and the skull of an adult female tiger in the Senckenberg Museum collection, that had originated in Bali.
 He named it Felis tigris balica and argued that it is distinct from the Javan tiger by its brighter fur colour and smaller skull with narrower zygomatic arches.

 In 1969, the distinctiveness of the Bali tiger was questioned, since morphological analysis of several tiger skulls from Bali revealed that size variation is similar to Javan tiger skulls.
 The hue and striping pattern of fur neither differ significantly.

 A comparison of mitochondrial DNA sequences from 23 museum specimens of Bali and Javan tigers with other living tiger subspecies revealed a close genetic resemblance of the tigers in the Sunda Islands.
 They form a monophyletic group distinct and equidistant from tigers in mainland Asia.

 In 2017, the Cat Classification Task Force of the Cat Specialist Group revised felid taxonomy, and now recognizes the extinct Bali and Javan tiger populations, as well as the Sumatran tiger population as P. t. sondaica.

 Characteristics

 The Bali tiger was described as the smallest tiger in the Sunda islands.
+Skins of males measured between the pegs are 220 to 230 cm long from head to end of tail; those of females 190 to 210 cm.
+The weight of males ranged from 90 to 100 kg, and of females from 65 to 80 kg.

 In the 20th century, only seven skins and skulls of tigers from Bali were known to be preserved in museum collections.
 The common feature of these skulls is the narrow occipital plane, which is analogous with the shape of tiger skulls from Java.
-Skins of males measured between the pegs are 220 to 230 cm long from head to end of tail; those of females 190 to 210 cm.
-The weight of males ranged from 90 to 100 kg, and of females from 65 to 80 kg.
+Skulls of male and female tigers measure 296 ± 1.5 mm and 262 ± 2.0 mm, respectively.